Family Activities in Napier and Hawke’s Bay

 2. Meet and Feed the Animals at the Farm Parks

-Animal-lovers are spoiled for choice with these two fantastic petting zoos within 20km (12 miles) of Napier.
-Funky Farm, in Mangateretere on the way to Hastings, has all sorts of animals and birds to feed at their petting zoo.
-Hawke’s Bay Farmyard Zoo in Haumoana also offers kids the opportunity to feed the animals, as well as take pony rides, hire bikes and take a tour of the farm via a Thomas the Tank Engine-inspired train.
+Animal lovers are spoiled at Hawke’s Bay Farmyard Zoo in Haumoana, which offers kids the opportunity to feed the animals, as well as take pony rides, hire bikes and take a tour of the farm via a Thomas the Tank Engine-inspired train.

 3. Witness the Wonders of Nature at the Cape Kidnappers’ Gannet Colonies

-Location: Gannet Beach Adventures – 475 Clifton Road.
-Gannet Safaris Overland – 396 Clifton Road, both approximately 22km (14 miles) from Napier city centre.
+Location: 396 Clifton Road, approximately 22 km (14 mi) from Napier city centre.

 4. Spend a Summer’s Day at Splash Planet

-5. Play on the Old-timey Transport of The Faraday Centre
+5. Play on the Old-Timey Transport of the Faraday Museum of Technology

-If you find yourself in Napier on a rainy day or just have curious kids, check out The Faraday Centre.
-This is Hawke’s Bay’s Museum of Technology where kids and adults alike can discover the technology and transport that shaped New Zealand.
-It’s a place where you are encouraged to touch, play with, drive, press buttons and pull levers to learn about the items, rather than reading.
+If you find yourself in Napier on a rainy day or just have curious kids, check out the Faraday Museum of Technology.
+Kids and adults alike can discover the technology and transport that shaped New Zealand, where the museum encourages you to touch, play with, drive, press buttons and pull levers to learn about the items, rather than reading.
 See more activities like this in the 10 Things to Do in Napier on a Rainy Day.

 Location: 2b Faraday Street, Napier city centre.